Deforestation explained

 Here’s everything you need to know about the deforestation crisis taking place across Australia.

-Australia's forests and bushland are home to some of the most remarkable and unique ecosystems in the world.
+Australia's forests and bushland are some of the most remarkable and unique ecosystems on Earth.
 But Australia is also a deforestation hotspot, alongside places like the Amazon and Borneo.

-In Australia, deforestation kills tens of millions of native animals—or leaves them without a safe home—pushing entire species, like the koala, to the brink of extinction.
+Every year in Australia, forests are changed forever.
+Logged, cleared and burnt.
+Degraded forests take hundreds, perhaps even thousands, of years to recover.
+Deforestation kills tens of millions of native animals—and leaves countless animals without a safe home—pushing entire species, like the koala, to the brink of extinction.
 And nearly half of Australia’s forest cover has been destroyed in the last 200 years.
-Learn about the Wilderness Society's plan to stop deforestation in its tracks.
+Learn about the Wilderness Society's plan to protect special forests right across this continent—forests found nowhere else on Earth.

 What exactly is deforestation?

-Deforestation is when humans significantly damage, alter or destroy forest—usually by bulldozing or logging.*
+Deforestation is when humans significantly damage, alter or destroy forest—usually by bulldozing or logging and burning.

 Photo: Bulldozed and burnt bushland in Queensland